 The park has laundry facilities for post-camp clean-up.
 There is a park store for souvenirs, maps and treats.
 Supplies and groceries are available in the nearby town of Chapleau.

-Wakami Lake’s seven backcountry campsites are what you would consider a “semi-remote” experience.
+Wakami Lake’s backcountry campsites are what you would consider a “semi-remote” experience.
 You can paddle or motorboat to any one of the sites and experience a sense of nature and solitude, yet still be close to the main campground.

-All seven backcountry sites are water-accessible by canoe, kayak, and motorboat.
+All backcountry sites are water-accessible by canoe, kayak, and motorboat.
 No roads access the campsites.
 Each site offers something different ranging from sandy beaches to rocky water’s edge.

 The sites are located around the perimeter of the lake so you can fish from shore, view wildlife, and experience beautiful sunsets and clear, star-filled night skies.
 Each site on Wakami Lake is equipped with a fire ring, picnic table, and pit privy.

 To obtain permits for backcountry camping, please visit our reservation service or call 1-888-668-7275.
-Permits are also available the gatehouse during operating hours.
+Permits are also available at the gatehouse during operating hours.

 Don’t forget: pack it in, pack it out to help us keep Wakami Lake clean and tidy.
 There is no can and bottle ban at Wakami Lake, however it’s good practice to pack food and beverages items in reusable or collapsible containers.